 Before we begin, here’s a short and important video about how Bitcoin transactions get confirmed:

 When a Bitcoin transaction is transmitted to the network, it first gets verified by all of the Bitcoin nodes available (i.e. computers participating in the Bitcoin network).

 After it successfully passes verification by a node, it sits inside that node’s “Unconfirmed Transactions” area called the “Mempool” (short for Memory Pool).
 The transaction patiently waits until a miner picks it up and includes it in the next block.

 The Mempool is basically the node’s holding area for all the pending transactions.

 Each node has a different capacity for storing unconfirmed transactions.
-As a result, each node has its own rendition of the pending transactions.
-This explains the variety of Mempool sizes & transaction counts found on different sources.
+As a result, each node has its own version of the pending transactions.
+This explains the variety of Mempool sizes & transaction counts found in different sources.

 You may be wondering: how do nodes keep from crashing due to overload of pending transactions in the Mempool?

 The answer is simple.
 Once the Mempool reaches full capacity, the nodes start prioritizing transactions by setting up a minimal transaction fee threshold.